loighic/loighic.github.io/_pages/macro/pt2/gdp_1.md

 Applying the concepts *nominal* and *real* to GDP, we get these definitions:

->**nominal GDP**: The value of all final goods and services produced within a country in a given period (i.e., GDP) using the prices that existed at that time to set the value of those goods and services.
+>**nominal GDP**: The value of all final goods and services produced within a country in a given period using the prices that existed at that time to set the value of those goods and services.
 >
->**real GDP**: The value of all final goods and services produced within a country in a given period (i.e., GDP) using the prices that existed in a base year to set the value of those goods and services.
+>**real GDP**: The value of all final goods and services produced within a country in a given period using the prices that existed in a base year to set the value of those goods and services.

 <p align="center"><iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/dXwVr17HlI0?si=Riwk0nj0XgLpEdOj" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe></p>